 - Add the cubed steak to a large bowl, sprinkle with a couple of good pinches of salt and black pepper, as well as 2 tablespoons of the flour, and toss to coat.
 Set the bowl aside.

 - Return the Dutch oven to the stove over medium-high heat, add an additional 1 tablespoon of butter and olive oil.
 Once they are melted together and super hot, add in the steak slices and brown on both sides, about 3 minutes or so (steak should be rare on the inside, you only want color on the outside).
 You may need to cook the steak in batches.
 If you add all the steak at once, the heat of the pan will drop too much to get a good sear on the steak.
 Remove the steak from the pot and set aside with the mushrooms.

 - Add another drizzle of olive oil to the Dutch oven if needed.
-Add in the onions along with a pinch or two of salt and pepper, and saute those for 10-12 minutes or so, until slightly golden.
+Add in the onions along with a pinch or two of salt and pepper.
+Lower the heat to low and cover the pot.
+Allow the onions to cook for 10-12 minutes until softened and slightly golden.

-- Reduce heat to medium and stir in the garlic.
-Once aromatic (30 – 60 seconds) stir in the dried parsley and dried oregano and the remaining 2 tablespoons of flour, stir this mixture together until the flour is absorbed and cook for about 1 minute.
-Add in the cup of ale; allow the ale to simmer vigorously for about 5 minutes until it reduces and thickens slightly.
+- Add the garlic to the onions and raise the heat to medium.
+Once the garlic is aromatic (30 – 60 seconds) stir in the dried parsley and dried oregano and the remaining 2 tablespoons of flour, stir this mixture together until the flour is absorbed and cook for about 1 minute.
+Add in the cup of ale and scrape any cooked bits from the bottom of the pot; allow the ale to simmer vigorously for about 5 minutes until it reduces and thickens slightly.

 - Add the beef stock and turn heat to high.
 Stir everything together and bring the soup to a light boil.
 Reduce heat to medium and simmer uncovered for about 20 minutes so that it slightly reduces.